Coursera home page

 • High-quality content and video production

-• User-friendly platform and mobile friendly
+• User-friendly platform and mobile-friendly

 • Memberships are quite cheap when compared to other online education sites

-• Downloadable PDF workbooks for every class
+• You can download PDF workbooks for every class

-• 30-day satisfaction guarantee
+• The platform offers a 30-day satisfaction guarantee

 • No free trial